 Note that Newton's first law of motion, which in essence states that an object in motion will remain in motion unless acted on by an external force, is consistent with this result at lower speeds.
 So long as Newton's laws are applied only where relative velocities do not approach the speed of light, Newton's laws of motion give us "close enough" results, even in a relativistic universe.
 That is why they are still taught in schools as "true" physical laws.

 You cannot determine if the car is moving at constant velocity, or is standing still, or is in a uniformly accelerating gravitational free fall.
 That does not mean that you cannot determine non-uniform acceleration.
 If you press the accelerator so that the car "speeds up", or if you swerve from a straight path, you will feel the acceleration and be able to measure it (the coffee cup will fly off the dashboard).
 None-the-less, there is no physical experiment whatsoever that can distinguish between a state of rest, a state of constant velocity, and a state of gravitational free fall.
 Our solar system is located on a spiral arm of the Milky Way galaxy, which rotates at a constant velocity (creating a nearly inertial frame).
-If we did not live in inertial frames, and we could do an experiment to measure the motion, then every time we got out of bed the speed of our earth / solar system rotating around the Milky Way (about 155 miles/sec or 250 km/sec) would knock us to the floor!
+If we did not live in inertial frames then every time we got out of bed the speed of our Earth rotating around the Sun rotating around the Milky Way galaxy(at about 155 miles/sec or 250 km/sec) would knock us to the floor!
 Every time we set the coffee cup down in our moving car, the coffee would hit us in the face!

 One startling conclusion that we reach from all this is that the velocity of light must have the same value for all inertial observers, even if they are moving toward or away from the source of the light.
 If this was not true, an observer could perform an experiment using a beam of light to measure the velocity of their inertial reference frame, and then use that result to determine which of several frames of reference (frames in constant motion) they were actually in.
 The disastrous results of a speed of light that is additive (not constant in all frames) would include being hit in the face by the coffee, and, even worse, being plastered to the floor by the speed of the earth flying through space.